box-id/config_helpers/README.md

 ## Solution

-This package solves the problem by providing a `get_env` function which requires a variable to be set only if no default is provided for the current environment.
+This package solves the problem by providing a `get_env` function to be used in `runtime.exs` which requires an environment variable to be set only if no default is provided for the current env.

 ### Defaults